 When making bus bar connections between groups of switchgear, observe the relationship of the bus bar to the breaker taps (i.e. whether bus bar is above or below tap; towards draw-out or towards rear).
 Maintain this relationship when connecting bus bars.
-Porcelain insulators are used to support bus bars between units of 15 kv switchgear.
-An offset insulator is used for a 1200-ampere bus in this equipment.
+Porcelain insulators may be used to support bus bars between units of 15 kv switchgear.
+An off-set insulator may be used for a 1200ampere bus in this equipment.
 Observe factory positioning of these insulators when connecting at shipping splits to insure that bus bars will line up properly.
 Install all hardware the same way that factory bus connections were installed (i.e., head of cap screws either toward drawout or rear).
 Hardware must be aligned properly or molded plastic insulation boots will not fit over the joints.